-- Students are to refrain from entering residence halls where they do not live.
-Limited guests are permitted to visit first-floor lounges (where applicable) but are not permitted to enter individual floors or wings.
+- Only residential Susquehanna students are permitted to enter residence halls.
+Students are to refrain from entering residence hall rooms in buildings where they do not live.
+Limited guests, who reside on SU's campus, are permitted to visit first-floor lounges (where applicable) but are not permitted to enter individual floors or wings.
 Residents within the same building may visit each other while adhering to the room capacity (1 guest per resident at a time).
-If unable to physically distance, guests are required to wear face coverings , even in residence hall rooms.
+Guests are required to wear face masks , even in residence hall rooms and lounges.

-- Although limited visitors are permitted on campus during the day, overnight guests (SU students and non-SU students) are not permitted in residence halls for fall 2020.
+- Overnight guests (SU students and non-SU students) are not permitted in residence halls for fall 2020.
 This is a temporary change in our guest policy that we will revisit for the spring 2021 semester.

 - Communicating directly with family members, students should create an emergency campus evacuation plan should circumstances warrant any possible closure of residential housing.
 We recommend bringing only the essential items that could easily be transported if this were to happen.